Reka (radio station): Overview

 As of the summer of 2007, the only Israel Radio International / Reshet Hey produced programming, is Persian.
-The rest of Israel Radio International, is a relay of the domestic REKA network.
-For example, the English news broadcasts on REKA and Israel Radio International are now identical.
+The rest of Israel Radio International, is a relay of the domestic Reka network.
+For example, the English news broadcasts on Reka and Israel Radio International are now identical.

-As of June 30, 2013, due to budget cuts, the Persian service is no longer on shortwave.
+As of 30 June 2013, due to budget cuts, the Persian service is no longer on shortwave.
 The Persian service is still available via satellite and on the web at the IBA World website, as well as the radis.org website.

-As of April 1, 2008, the only shortwave broadcasts which were left were 1.5 hours of Persian aimed at Iran.
+As of 1 April 2008, the only shortwave broadcasts which were left were 1.5 hours of Persian aimed at Iran.
 The Persian Service was founded by Amnon Netzer in 1958.

 The Israel Radio English news may be heard on some radio stations which use the WRN feed.
 These stations do not broadcast at the same schedule as Israel Radio does, they are time delayed by WRN.

-As of April 25, 2013, WRN is no longer carried on Sirius/XM.
+As of 25 April 2013, WRN is no longer carried on Sirius/XM.
 WRMI has said that they may add WRN programming back to their schedule in the future.
-As of December 16, 2013, WRN no longer hosts on-demand audio and podcasts.
-Israel Radio International is still available on WRN's English stream, though.
+As of 16 December 2013, WRN no longer hosts on-demand audio and podcasts.
+Reka remained still available on WRN's English stream.